-ELS offers a comprehensive range of tests to confirm the make-up, quality and safety of water sources including drinking water, waste water and environmental water samples.
+ELS offers a comprehensive range of tests to confirm the make-up, quality and safety of water sources including drinking water and environmental water samples.

 Tests are designed to detect and monitor the presence or absence of contamination by total coliform bacteria and fecal coliform bacteria (i.e. E. coli).
-Tests are conducted on potable (drinking) water, such as well water, and in non-potable treated water, such as swimming pools and waste water.
+Tests are conducted on potable (drinking) water, such as well water, and in non-potable treated water, such as swimming pools.

 ELS also performs tests to check levels of chlorine in treated well water and in household tap water for bacteriological testing purposes.